a-chris/faenz/README.md

 ## Server side

 A new intriguing solution: server-side analytics.
-You can send HTTP request from your server directly to Faenz to collect data regarding user visits, just like before, but being sure that every visit is collected and not blocked by an ad-blocker or because the user has turned off Javascript.
+You can send HTTP request from your server directly to Faenz to collect data regarding user visits, like before, but being sure that every visit is collected and not blocked by an ad-blocker or because the user has turned off Javascript.

 Moreover, you can use Faenz to collect data about how your code is working, for example I have some period tasks which run on my VPS and I'm using Faenz to log when the tasks run and what's the output.
 Of course, doing this, the width, referrer, etc.. is going to stay empty and unused.